Online school put US kids behind. Some adults have regrets.

 The scale of the problem and the challenges in addressing it were apparent in Associated Press interviews with nearly 50 school leaders, teachers, parents and health officials, who struggled to agree on a way forward.

-Some public health officials and educators warned against second-guessing the school closures for a virus that killed over a million people in the U.S. More than 200,000 children lost at least one parent.
+Some warned against second-guessing school closures for a virus that killed over a million people in the U.S. More than 200,000 children lost at least one parent.

 When COVID-19 first reached the U.S., scientists didn’t fully understand how it spread or whether it was harmful to children.
 American schools, like most around the world, understandably shuttered in March 2020.

-That summer, scientists learned kids didn’t face the same risks as adults, but experts couldn’t decide how to operate schools safely — or whether it was even possible.
+That summer, scientists learned kids didn’t face the same risks as adults, but experts couldn’t decide how to operate schools safely.

-It was already clear that remote learning was devastating for many young people.
-But did the risks of social isolation and falling behind outweigh the risks of children, school staff and families catching the virus?

-The tradeoffs differed depending on how vulnerable a community felt.
-Black and Latino people, who historically had less access to health care, remain nearly twice as likely to die of COVID-19 than white people.
-Parents in those communities often had deep-rooted doubts about whether schools could keep their children safe.

-By winter, studiesshowedschools weren’t contributing to increased COVID-19 spread in the community.
-Classes with masked students and distancing could be conducted safely, growing evidence said.
-President Joe Biden prioritized reopening schools when he took office in January 2021, and once the COVID-19 vaccine was available, some Democratic-leaning districts started to reopen.
+By winter, studies showed schools that used masks and distancing weren’t contributing to increased COVID-19 spread in the community.
+Once the vaccine was available, some Democratic-leaning districts started to reopen.

 Yet many schools stayed closed well into the spring, including in California, where the state’s powerful teachers unions fought returning to classrooms, citing lack of safety protocols.